 Want to know more about Montenegro?
 Here’s the inside scoop on this Balkan nation’s must-sees…

 Ringed by medieval walls, beautiful Budva dates back to the 5th century.
-And its Stari Grad (old town) flaunts those roots beautifully – albeit it has been largely restored following an earthquake.
-Wander the honey-hued cobbled streets, ducking into shops and occasionally catching a glimpse of the sparkling sea.
+And its Stari Grad (old town) flaunts those roots beautifully – wander the honey-hued cobbled streets, ducking into shops and occasionally catching a glimpse of the sparkling sea.

 Lounging on sun-drenched beaches is another draw here.
 Becici Beach is one of the best, a popular pebbly patch extending almost 2km along the coast.
 Blue Flag Mogren Beach meanwhile offers 350m of sand to plop down on and get stuck into a good book, while inhaling the scent of nearby pine trees.